michelleN/community/autoscaling.md

 * `ReplicationControllers` will not know about the auto-scaler, they are the target of the auto-scaler.
 The `ReplicationController` responsibilities are constrained to only ensuring that the desired number of pods are operational per the [Replication Controller Design](http://docs.k8s.io/replication-controller.md#responsibilities-of-the-replication-controller)
 * Auto-scalers will be loosely coupled with data gathering components in order to allow a wide variety of input sources
-* Auto-scalable resources will support a resize verb ([1629](https://github.com/GoogleCloudPlatform/kubernetes/issues/1629)) such that the auto-scaler does not directly manipulate the underlying resource.
+* Auto-scalable resources will support a scale verb ([1629](https://github.com/GoogleCloudPlatform/kubernetes/issues/1629)) such that the auto-scaler does not directly manipulate the underlying resource.
 * Initially, most thresholds will be set by application administrators.
 It should be possible for an autoscaler to be written later that sets thresholds automatically based on past behavior (CPU used vs incoming requests).